LinkingRealities/evm/contracts/MultiResource_EIP/README.md

     @dev This emits whenever a pending resource overwrites an existing resource.
     */
     event ResourceOverwritten(uint256 indexed tokenId, bytes16 overwritten);

     /*
-    @notice Adds a resource to the pendingResources array of a token.
-    @dev In order to be considered valid for rendering, the resource must be approved by the user via the acceptResource function.
-Pending resources are capped at a length of 128 for grief prevention.
-    @param tokenId the Id of the token to add a resource to.
-    @param resourceAddress the address of the contract storing the resource
-    @param resouceId the bytes8 identifier of the resource as it exists on the target contract
-    @param overwrites optional parameter to signal that, on acceptance, this resource will overwrite another resource already present in the acceptedResources array
-    */
-    function addResourceToToken(uint256 tokenId, address resourceAddress, bytes8 resourceId, bytes16 overwrites) external;

-    /*
     @notice Accepts the resouce from pending.